SalemCyberAI/Utils/MS Sentinel/README.md

 ## Prerequisites

-* Permissions: you must have the Azure RBAC role "Microsoft Sentinel Automation Contributor", in the resource group you are deploying this integration to in order to use these playbooks within Azure Sentinel
+* Permissions: you must have the Azure RBAC role "Logic App Contributor", in the resource group you are deploying this integration to in order to use these playbooks within Microsoft Sentinel.
+Additionally, you will need the role "Microsoft Sentinel Automation Contributor" asigned to yourself, the SPN or the managed identity you plan to use to authorize the Logic App.
+See Authorization below.

 ## Integration for native Sentinel Alerts